wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 data class Instruction(val steps: List<String>, val section: String)
 ```

-The only think may raise an eyebrow is the `measureTimeMillis` block which I've added to measure waiting time for a result from facade which includes all the steps required to retrieve recipes.
-And speaking of the steps that facade implement, here is its code:
+The only thing that may raise an eyebrow is the `measureTimeMillis` block, which I've added to measure the waiting time for a result from the facade, which includes all the steps required to retrieve recipes.
+And speaking of the steps that the facade implements, here is its code:

 ```kotlin
 @Service